How To Motivate Your Teen2 comments

 Yep, every time I want to get something done my mind attempts to psyche me out.
-Constantly, every day, with every task, I have to use my skills to psyche myself back in.
+And, constantly, every day, with every task, I have to use my skills to psyche myself back in.

-If you are a parent of teenagers, you know that kids psyche themselves out all the time.
+While you are a parent of teenagers, you get to know that kids psyche themselves out all the time.
 (My son’s pretty good at psyching me out, too!)